hrafid/ResumeSorterApi/README.md

 ## Model Creation
 If you're interested in understanding how the model was built, including data preprocessing and training steps, refer to the separate repository for the ResumeSorter project: [ResumeSorter](https://github.com/hrafid/ResumeSorter).

+## Future goal
+Utilizing vast realworld resume datasets, new models can be developed catering to needs of various companies and organizations.

 #